 A student's application may be selected for review in a process called Verification.
-In this process, a school is required to compare information from the application with signed copies of the Federal Tax Forms, W-2 Forms or other financial documents.
+In this process, a school is required to compare information from the application with copies of the Federal IRS tax transcripts, W-2 forms or other financial documents.
 The law says the school is required to ask the student for this information before awarding aid.
 If the student is selected, please be aware of the following document submission deadlines.
 NO AID will be awarded until a file is complete.
 If we do not receive the information in a timely manner, students should expect to pay for their tuition, fees and books until the file is complete and the student is awarded.